openvinotoolkit/training_extensions/models/object_detection/model_templates/horizontal-text-detection/datasets.md

 ### 3. Using custom datasets

 If you want to train/test network on your own dataset there are 3 ways to arrange the dataset preparing process:
-1. If your dataset in COCO style, you may use its annotation right away.
+1. If your dataset has COCO format, you may use its annotation right away.
 2. You may convert your dataset to COCO format using [Datumaro](https://github.com/openvinotoolkit/datumaro) or other tool.
 3. The least preferable way is to modify converters already prepared in